Palashio/libra/info/Reference Manual.md

 class CNNHyperModel(HyperModel)
 ```

-A class whose instance enables the hyperparameter tuning of an inputted convolutional neural network.
+A class whose Hypermodel object instance enables the hyperparameter tuning of an inputted neural network.
 The list of its methods are provided below.

 #### __init__-CNNHyperModel ####